 What muscles do fire hydrants work?

-Fire hydrants primarily target the gluteus medius, the muscle on the side of your hip responsible for hip abduction and pelvis stabilization.
-Secondary muscles include the gluteus minimus, core stabilizers, and deep hip external rotators.
+Fire hydrants primarily target the gluteus medius, the muscle on the side of your hip responsible for hip abduction and pelvic stabilization.
+Secondary muscles include the gluteus minimus, the deep hip external rotators (piriformis, gemelli, obturator internus and externus, quadratus femoris), and the upper fibers of the gluteus maximus.
+The core stabilizers and the supporting shoulder girdle work isometrically to keep the spine neutral throughout the rep.

 How many fire hydrants should I do?